Nociception/log_vs_lin_scale_on_scatter/README.md

   - Two simultaneous visualizations with regression line:
     - **Logarithmic scale** (top left section of the figure).
     - **Linear scale** (bottom left section of the figure).
+    Please note that the log scale is only applied on the X axis of the top left graph.

 - **Dynamic Correlation and P-Values**:
   - Computation and display of correlation coefficients and p-values for all available time periods (right sections of the figure).